-Different collision shapes for different needs:
+Different collision shape types for different needs:

 For performance, always use the simplest collision shape that adequately represents your object.